RMPL: Relation-aware Multi-task Progressive Learning with Stage-wise Training for Multimedia Event Extraction: Approach

 \subsection{Overview}

 Figure~\ref{fig:overview} illustrates the architecture design of RMPL for MEE.
 Specifically, RMPL adopts a coarse-to-fine, stage-wise learning paradigm and leverages heterogeneous event-centric supervision from multiple sources, including textual event extraction, visual event extraction, and multimedia relation extraction.
-By systematically unifying these complementary supervision signals within a shared schema, RMPL is able to progressively adapt a general multimodal model toward more structured, event-centric understanding and more accurate cross-modal grounding in realistic multimedia scenarios.
+By unifying these signals within a shared schema, RMPL progressively improves event-centric understanding and cross-modal grounding.

 The left panel of Figure~\ref{fig:overview} illustrates Stage I, referred to as Unified Schema Warm-up.
 Starting from an initial VLM backbone, we perform warm-up training under a unified schema that explicitly aligns core semantic elements involved in event understanding, including task, events, sentence, relation, image, and entities.
 In this stage, the model is jointly trained with heterogeneous supervision from three sources: textual event extraction, which provides event type and argument annotations from textual descriptions; visual event extraction, which associates visual entities with event semantics in images; and multimedia relation extraction, which supplies structured relational signals that link entities across text and image modalities.
 Through this unified schema warm-up, the model learns shared event-centric representations that capture structured semantic regularities across modalities, resulting in a general event-aware information extraction model.
 Correspondingly, the right panel of Figure~\ref{fig:overview} depicts Stage II, termed Fine-grained Specialization.
 Building upon the warmed-up model obtained in Stage I, we construct mixed task-specific training data for two downstream tasks: event mention identification and argument role extraction.
 For each task, supervision from both text and image modalities is combined to form mixed training sets, allowing the model to adapt to modality-specific characteristics while retaining the shared representations learned during the warm-up stage.
 The model is then fine-tuned separately for each task using task-oriented supervised fine-tuning on the corresponding mixed textual and visual data, and the resulting models are evaluated on the M2E2~\cite{li-etal-2020-cross} benchmark to assess the effectiveness and generalization in realistic MEE scenarios.